Maramhamed/Invoice-App/README.md

 # Invoice-App📃

 ### The app's idea:
--To manage and create invoices for clients or customers.
+-To manage and create invoices for clients or customers.<be>
 -The dashboard provides a user interface to interact with various features related to invoices and clients

 ### Languages: